 The Program provides grant funding for projects supporting biodiversity in the Central Asian region.
-The Program is coordinated by WWF Russia and funded by the Critical Ecosystem Partnership Fund (CEPF).
+The Program is coordinated by WWF and funded by the Critical Ecosystem Partnership Fund (CEPF).
 The Critical Ecosystem Partnership Fund (CEPF) was founded in 2000 to take on this challenge by empowering civil society in developing countries and transitional economies to protect the world’s biodiversity hotspots, which are some of Earth’s most biologically rich yet threatened terrestrial ecosystems.

 The Mountains of Central Asia biodiversity Hotspot is formed by two massive Asian mountain ranges— the Pamir and Tien-Shan, and comprises of seven countries: nearly the entire territories of Kyrgyzstan and Tajikistan, south-eastern Kazakhstan, eastern Uzbekistan, western China, north-eastern Afghanistan, and a small part of eastern Turkmenistan.